fs-kanayama/reactlandia-bolerplate-lite/README.md

   Any reasonable styling package should work, because you have full control over babel and webpack directly.

   - No Redux frameworks.
 No sagas, thunks, fetching, persistence or anything similar.
-  Only a couple of debugging mddleware packages is included.
+  Only a couple of debugging middleware packages is included.

   - No server-side packages, only barebone Express.
 Server is very skinny and dumb.
 It sends 404 to favicon request!
 You might want to add something (a lot actually).